The government has stripped away guidelines protecting the rights of transgender students, and here's what that means

 “For transgender students, being in a school that affirms and supports their gender identity is critical to ensuring that they too can experience adolescence in a healthy and constructive manner,” a brief by leading medical societies reads.
 “Refusing to respect and affirm a transgender student’s gender identity communicates a clear, negative message: there is something wrong with the student that warrants this unequal treatment.”

 As the AP notes, the current patchwork of differing laws state-to-state is likely to continue.
 Currently, 15 states have laws that protect the transgender students, with many school districts in other states adopting their own protections the cover gender identity.
-However, as is the law in North Carolina, 10 states are currently attempting to enact laws that prohibit which bathrooms people use to the sex on their birth certificate in government-owned buildings.
+However, as is the law in North Carolina, 10 states are currently attempting to enact laws that prohibit which bathrooms people use to the sex on their birth certificate in government-owned buildings. false

 The decision sparked a hashtag on social media, #ProtectTransKids, with some planning protests on Washington and in other places around the country.